Body Fat, Hormones and Breast Cancer

 Breast cancer is a complex disease with many contributing factors, including genetic and lifestyle factors.
 Even for women who are genetically susceptible to breast cancer, a Nutritarian lifestyle provides powerful protection.

-Animal Protein, IGF-1 and Colon Cancer
+Animal Protein, IGF-1 and Cancer

 Animal foods such as non-fat dairy products, egg whites, and fish are considered healthful by most people; however, it is not yet widely recognized that foods such as these, since they are so high in animal protein, can also contribute to increased cancer risk.